Sheikhasib/kids-care-auth-website/README.md

       i.Easy to use front-end system.

-      ii.Google Sign In method using firebase.
+      ii.Google, Email&Password Sign In method using firebase.

       iii.Using Context API.